justincyk/CSUFConnect/README.md

 ### Project Description:

-'CSUF Connect’ will be a dynamic web application that will serve as the central hub for campus events.
+'CSUF Connect’ is a dynamic web application that will serve as the central hub for campus events.
 'CSUF Connect' will empower students to seamlessly discover, plan, and engage in a multitude of campus and student events.

 ### Technologies/Tools: